securingdev/infosec_mentors_project/README.md

-# The InfoSec Mentors Project
+# The InfoSec Mentors Project is RETIRED and is no longer being maintained.
 Building a community for those that both seek out and provide mentorship in Information Security.
-Located at [infosecmentors.net](https://infosecmentors.net/).
+The site was located at [infosecmentors.net](https://infosecmentors.net/).

 ## Mission Statement:
 It is the mission of the InfoSec Mentors Project to provide a platform through